Wagecore vs Visier vs Eightfold vs Faethm-Pearson.

 Where Wagecore differs

-Wagecore publishes its formula, axes, and capability-matrix version on /methodology.
+Wagecore publishes its formula, axes, and capability-matrix version on the methodology page.
 Wagecore frames AI rollouts in NPV / IRR / Payback per role rather than headcount-level planning.
 Wagecore lets an individual compute a free Wagecard, and the same engine runs a five-role org audit at $2k–$5k — below Visier's typical enterprise procurement floor.

 When you should pick them instead